STMicroelectronics/st-mems-ispu/examples/README.md

 ![](./_media/build_deploy_ispu.png)

 1. The first step is to write the C code to implement the desired algorithms and data processing to run on the ISPU.
-2. The C code is then compiled and linked using `reisc-gcc` to obtain the program in a binary format (ELF).
+2. The C code is then compiled and linked using `stred-gcc` to obtain the program in a binary format (ELF).
-3. The program is then converted to the SREC format, which is needed for the next step, using `reisc-objcopy`.
+3. The program is then converted to the SREC format, which is needed for the next step, using `stred-objcopy`.
 4. The program is then input to the `ispu_gen` tool to generate both a JSON file and a C header file.
 These files are equivalent and contain the sequence of write operations required to load the program from the device serial interface.
 Optionally, additional files (*conf.txt*, *meta.txt*, and *shub.txt*) can be specified as input to the `ispu_gen` tool to add sensor configuration, sensor hub configuration, and metadata to the output files.
 5. The files obtained at the previous step can then be used by the firmware of an external MCU to load the ISPU program via the serial interface normally used to communicate with the sensor.
 The JSON file can be used to load a program at runtime (for example, using [MEMS Studio](https://www.st.com/en/development-tools/mems-studio.html), which allows to quicky evaluate the solution), while the C header file can be used to embed it in the MCU firmware at build time.